 Nutritional Treatment for Dementia

 At present there is no cure for AD.
 Slowing cognitive decline and postponing functional and behavioural impairment is important [Gauthier].
 Currently the main drug treatment is Donepezil, which may be able to slow the progression of dementia.
 However, this delay may be only for as long as 6 months to one year.
 Evidence suggests that early treatment with this drug provides greater benefits over the long term [Winblad, 2003].

-Treating dietary and nutritional deficiencies many years before dementia provide the opportunity for better results.
-Reducing the impact of causative factors such as increased homocysteine and oxidative stress, particularly in groups that are at risk, may delay onset or decrease the likelihood of developing AD.
+Treating dietary and nutritional deficiencies many years before late-stage dementia provides the opportunity for better results.
+Reducing the impact of causative factors such as increased homocysteine and oxidative stress, particularly in groups that are at risk, may prevent or delay onset or decrease the likelihood of developing AD.
 Scientific studies have demonstrated that improving nutritional status via supplementation can improve cognition in older adults [Harris, 2005].